AnkanSaha/outers/README.md

 - Note : The Field Name is anywhere in the Request Object, it can be in the Header, Body, Query, Params etc. it automatically find the Field Name in the Request Object when you provide the Field Name
 - Note : You can pass the JWT Secret Token in the second parameter of the function, it can be anything like SecretKey, SecretToken, Secret etc. to verify the JWT Token

-// You can pass as many as you want methods in the first parameter of the function
+// You can pass as many as you want ClassBased in the first parameter of the function

 ## Save Request Logs